pandu-0/yelp-project/README.md

 │       └── home.py             # Home page

 ```
-The above directory tree depicts the structure of the appengine folder.
-The appengine folder hosts all the code for the website.
-The `main.py` file should be run to see the website in debug mode.
+The above directory tree depicts the structure of the `appengine` directory.
+The `appengine` directory hosts all the code for the website to be used by Google Cloud App Engine API.

-> [!NOTE]
-Please know that running `main.py` would not work for

 ### Assets
 ```